Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A physical address in the state of Washington must be used for the Principal Office, as P.O.
 Boxes are not acceptable.

-A separate mailing address from the Principal Office can optionally be included for the LLC.
-This is the address the Secretary of State could use to send correspondence.
+An optionally included separate mailing address from the Principal Office for the LLC is the address the Secretary of State could use to send correspondence.

 A PO Box can be used for the mailing address.